Alfred Dolge: Biography

 Dolge failed financially and left Dolgeville in May 1899.
 He partnered with Henry E. Huntington on a similar project in Los Angeles in 1903, also called Dolgeville; Huntington forced him out of the project in 1910.
 In 1912 he was reported as living in Covina, California.
 He died in Milan, Italy on January 5, 1922, on a round the world tour.
-His body is interred in the Dolgeville, New York cemetery.
+His ashes are interred in the Dolgeville, New York cemetery.

 Philosophy

 Inspired by his early readings of Liebknecht, Marx, Mill, and Adam Smith, Dolge instituted at Dolgeville a form of what we now call social security in his attempt to create an idealistic socialistic utopia.
 About 1876, when the factory was first well established, Dolge began to set up his Pension Plan which remained almost exactly the same throughout his tenure.
 It was extremely generous, ranging from 50 percent of wages for disability after 10 years service up to 100 percent after 25 years.

 Later he added a system of life insurance paid for by the firm.
 He also instituted a program of Earning-Sharing whereby an employee received a portion of the earnings according to his contribution in brains or the value of his work.
 This was not to be turned over until retirement, but was to be reinvested.
 The Pension Plan was non-contributory by the employee.
 The employer paid all.
 When Dolge's business failed in 1899, few of the benefits which he had envisioned had been paid, but the ideas which he pioneered proved to be very lasting.

 His ideas gained worldwide attention.
 The government of Germany officially requested details of his Plan and adopted it with some changes.
 In 1889, the government of France asked for a detailed account.
 The insurance, pension and endowment plans instituted by Dolgeville were also copied and adapted by railroads and many other corporations in America.